A woman I unexpectedly bumped into inspired awe in me as I looked into the deeper side of her derangement. Now she lived in my mind.

 As I wended my way out after my night prayer, the presence of a giggling woman, seated alone in an armchair alongside the hallway of the mosque, caught my attention.
 She was of small build in her thirties with a bony facial feature.
 She was dressed in a colorful striped shirt and old slack.

-I stopped for a moment as I greeted her.
+I stopped for a moment and greeted her.
 She flashed a warm smile, murmured to her right side and giggled with sheer delight.
 Suddenly she raved about many things and talked incoherently.
 I failed to comprehend what she said but the book (The Torah) in her armchair did not escape my watchful eye.

 She murmured and continuously peered upward at the wooden carved design of the main entrance, facing her.
 Then she looked up at me, smiled and murmured to her right side as if she was in a conversation with someone else.